rushillshah/EpistemIQ/README.md

-# Episteme
+# EpistemIQ

-Episteme is a Visual Studio Code extension that integrates interactive, inline assistance for coding decisions using a language model.
+EpistemIQ is a Visual Studio Code extension that integrates interactive, inline assistance for coding decisions using a language model.
 The extension displays quizzes and follow-up questions in a side panel to help you understand and fix code issues interactively.
 The idea is to prevent or discourage blind copying from LLM responses, useful in an educational setup

 ## Features

 - **Interactive Quiz:** Displays inline quizzes to diagnose code errors.
+- **Code Selection Explanations:** Selected code can be with user defined scope
 - **Follow-Up Questions:** Provides follow-up questions when an answer is incorrect.
-- **Fix Suggestions:** Shows a fix suggestion with **Apply**/**Reject** options that can automatically update your code.
+- **Code Selection Quizzes:** Quizzes for selected code with a user defined scope.
 - **Inline Webview Panel:** All interactions occur in a custom side panel within VS Code.

 ## Installation